(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Leiomyosarcoma is a rare and aggressive type of soft tissue sarcoma, which is a cancer of the nerves, muscles, fat and other soft tissues that surround, support and connect the structures of the body.
+Leiomyosarcoma is a rare and aggressive type of soft tissue sarcoma.
+Soft tissue sarcomas are cancers of connective tissuesuch as the nerves, muscles, fat and other soft tissues that surround, support and connect the structures of the body.

-Leiomyosarcoma grows in the smooth muscles that involuntarily move blood, nutrition and other material throughout the body.
+Leiomyosarcoma grows in the smooth muscles.
 These muscles are located in the body’s hollow organs, including the blood vessels, intestines, stomach, bladder and uterus.
 Leiomyosarcoma usually occurs in the abdomen and uterus, and it may travel through the bloodstream to spread to other parts of the body.

 According to the National Cancer Institute (NCI), leiomyosarcoma accounts for approximately 10 to 20 percent of soft tissue sarcoma cases.
 Soft tissue sarcomas account for 1 percent of cancers diagnosed in adult patients, and leiomyosarcomas account for 7 to 11 percent of those cases, according to the National Organization for Rare Disorders.